Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

-- Saint Mark’s Basilica (Basilica di San Marco) – Completed in 1092, and built-in the Italo-Byzantine style, it is the most famous church in Venice.
-Admission is free and but it’s worth it to pay the 5 euros to visit the basilica museum and view the sights from the 2nd floor.
+- Saint Mark’s Basilica (Basilica di San Marco) – Completed in 1092, and built in the Italo-Byzantine style, it is the most famous church in Venice.
+Admission is free but it’s worth it to pay 5 euros to visit the Basilica museum and view the sights from the 2nd floor.
 (No pictures allowed)

 - Doge’s Palace (Palazzo Ducale) – Though we didn’t go inside, this Venetian Gothic palace cost 25 euros to enter.
 You also get access to go through the Bridge of Sighs.

 - St. Mark’s Square (Piazza San Marco) – Across from the Basilica, this is the main public square of Venice.

 - Rialto Bridge (Ponte di Rialto) – One of the many cool bridges in Venice and the oldest one that crosses the Grand Canal.